-The RPSs and RHUs use plutonium dioxide fuel (PuO_2) in which heat is produced primarily by the alpha decay of plutonium-238 (Pu-238).
-The radioactive nature of PuO_2 poses potential hazards during launch and operation of spacecraft using such systems in case of a mission accident.
-For this reason DOE and NASA treat safety as an inherent feature of design, manufacturing and application of space nuclear systems; consistent with Section 5.2 of the UN/IAEA Safety Framework.
-Design features reflect safety-related considerations, including a radioisotope (Pu-238) which is easily shielded; a radioisotope fuel form (an oxide), which is rugged, chemically stable, insoluble and has a high melting temperature; and chemically stable barriers (ductile iridium cladding and temperature resistant carbon-carbon composites) to minimize the potential for risks to the public.
-Figure 1 shows the many layers of protection surrounding the fuel.
-In U.S. RPSs, a PuO2 fuel pellet is encapsulated in iridium is called a fueled clad (FC).
-Two FCs are placed in a row inside a graphite impact shell (GIS) made of carbon-carbon composite called fine weave pierced fabric (FWPF).
-The GIS protects the FCs during impacts.
-The GIS is wrapped in a thermally resistant carbon material to protect the fuel from the heat of reentry and other thermal insults.
-Two thermally insulated GISs are placed inside a General Purpose Heat Source (GPHS) module made of FWPF.
-The GPHS module is an aeroshell which prevents a release of fuel during reentry and also protects the fuel in impact scenarios.
+3. The RPSs and RHUs use plutonium dioxide PuO2 fuel, in which heat is produced primarily by the alpha decay of plutonium-238 (Pu-238).
+The radioactive nature of PuO2 poses potential hazards during the launch and operation of spacecraft using such systems in case of a mission accident.
+For this reason, the Department of Energy and NASA treat safety as an inherent feature of design, manufacturing and application of nuclear power systems in outer space, consistent with section 5.2 of the Safety Framework.
+Design features reflect safety-related considerations, including a radioisotope (Pu-238) that is easily shielded; a radioisotope fuel form (an oxide that is rugged, chemically stable, insoluble and has a high melting temperature); and chemically stable barriers (ductile iridium cladding and temperature-resistant carbon-carbon composites) to minimize the potential for risks to the public.
+Figure 12 shows the many layers of protection surrounding the fuel.
+In United States RPSs, a PuO2 fuel pellet encapsulated in iridium is called a fuelled clad (FC).
+Two FCs are placed in a row inside a graphite impact shell made of carbon-carbon composite called fine weave pierced fabric (FWPF).
+The graphite impact shell protects the FCs during impacts.
+The graphite impact shell is wrapped in a thermally resistant carbon material to protect the fuel from the heat of re-entry and other thermal insults.
+Two thermally insulated graphite impact shells are placed inside a general-purpose heat source (GPHS) module made of FWPF.
+The GPHS module is an aeroshell that prevents a release of fuel during re-entry and also protects the fuel in impact scenarios.
 Several GPHS modules may be stacked together within an RPS.
 All of these inherent safety features are complemented with safety testing to evaluate the response of the systems to potential accident scenarios.